CISSP-Study-Resources

 • COPPA makes a series of demands on websites that cater to children or knowingly collect information from children:

-• Websites must have a privacy notice that clearly states the types of info they collect and what it’s used for (including whether infor is disclosed to third parties); must also include contact infor for site operators
+• Websites must have a privacy notice that clearly states the types of info they collect and what it’s used for (including whether infor is disclosed to third parties); must also include contact info for site operators

 • Parents must be able to review any info collected from children and permanently delete it from the site’s records